Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Details of Existing Automated Market Makers

 \subsection{Uniswap V2}

 Though we refer to this example as Uniswap V2, the same mathematical structure is also utilized within many other AMMs in practice such as SushiSwap, DefiSwap, and Quickswap.
 Structurally, Uniswap V2 is the logarithmic utility function, i.e., for $x,y \geq 0$.
-With this utility function, the pricing oracle is defined as for $x,y \geq 0$.
-This AMM permits pooling at the ratio of the current reserves.
+With this utility function, the pricing oracle and price impact oracle are defined as This AMM permits pooling at the ratio of the current reserves.
 As highlighted within Table~\ref{table:amm}, this AMM satisfies every axiom proposed within this work.